 - provide a more significant dynamic influence in a picture

 - are associated with comfort, familiarity, relaxation, softness, and sensuality

 - can also communicate confusion, turbulence, even frenzy, as in the violence of waves in a storm, etc.

 - occur in nature and are associated with things from the natural world, like plants and animals

 - are irregular, curved, and often fluid

 - convey a sense of gracefulness, dynamism, and spontaneity

-- don’t actually exist at all and can not be shown visually
+- don’t actually exist and can not be shown visually

-- are lines created by values, colors, textures or shapes that guide the eye though the piece of artwork
+- are created by values, colors, textures, or shapes that guide the eye through the piece of artwork

 - are what is implied in the mind’s eye when we see and mentally fill in the spaces between objects